-2. RESPONSE ACTION: (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):

-- A. First preventable incident within three years: - 1.
-Conference with Transportation Supervisor - B. Second preventable incident: - 1.
-Conference with Transportation Supervisor - 2.
-Formal letter of reprimand placed in employee file

-C. Third preventable incident:

-- 1. Conference with Transportation supervisor - 2.
-Formal letter of reprimand placed in personnel file - 3.
-Refinement training will be given by a certified OBI (On Bus Instructor.)
-Documentation of training is to be placed in employee's personnel file

-D. Fourth preventable incident:

-- 1. Conference with Transportation Supervisor - 2.
-Formal letter of reprimand placed in personnel file - 3.
-Refinement training will be given by a certified OBI (On Bus Instructor.)
-Documentation of training is to be placed in employee's personnel file - 4.
-Suspension without pay. - E. Fifth preventable incident:

-- 1. Conference with Transportation Supervisor and the administrator in charge of Business Services - 2.
-Formal letter of reprimand in personnel file - 4.
-Refinement training will be given by a certified OBI (On Bus Instructor.)

-Documentation of training is to be placed in employee's personnel file - 5.
-Suspension without pay

-F. Sixth preventable incident:

-- 1. Conference with the Transportation Supervisor and the administrator in charge of Business Services - 2.
-Immediate suspension without pay until termination recommendation is made

-MOVING VIOLATIONS WITH A DISTRICT SCHOOL BUS

-1. PROCEDURES

-- A. A moving violation is defined as follows:

-- 1. Any citation issued by the responding police agency for improper operation of the school bus

-- 2. Examples:

-- A. Speeding

-- B. Following too close

-- C. Failure to control

-- D. Left of Center

-- E. Reckless operation

-2. RESPONSE ACTION (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):

-- A. First preventable violation - 1.
-Conference with Transportation Supervisor - 2.
-Formal letter of reprimand placed in employee file - 3.
-Driver placed on probation for one year

-- B. Second preventable violation within three years - 1.
-Conference with Transportation Supervisor - 2.
-Refinement training will be given by a certified OBI (On Bus Instructor.)

-Documentation of training is to be placed in employee's personnel file - 3.
-Formal letter of reprimand placed in personnel file

-C. Third preventable violation within three years

-- 1. Conference with Transportation Supervisor and the administrator in charge of Business Services - 2.
-Refinement training will be given by a certified OBI (On Bus Instructor.)

-Documentation of training is to be placed in employee's personnel file. - 3.
-One day suspension without pay

-D. Fourth preventable violation within three years

-- 1. Conference with Transportation Supervisor and the administrator in charge of Business Services - 2.
-Immediate suspension without pay until employment determination is made

-PICK UP LOCATION FOR FIELD TRIPS AND ATHLETIC TRIPS

-CHS Field trips- Front of Building

-Athletic trips- North side of building by football field
+B. RESPONSE ACTION: (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):

+1. First preventable accident within three years:

+a.
+Conference with Transportation Supervisor.

+2. Second preventable accident:

+- a.
+Conference with Transportation Supervisor. - b.
+Formal letter of reprimand placed in personnel file.

+3. Third preventable accident:

+- a.
+Conference with Transportation Supervisor - b.
+Formal letter of reprimand placed in personnel file. - c.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file.

+4. Fourth preventable accident:

+- a.
+Conference with Transportation Supervisor. - b.
+Formal letter of reprimand placed in personnel file. - c.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - d.
+Suspension without pay.

+5. Fifth preventable incident:

+- a.
+Conference with Transportation supervisor and the administrator in charge of Business Operations. - b.
+Formal letter of reprimand in personnel file. - c.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - d.
+Suspension without pay.

+6. Sixth preventable incident:

+- a.
+Conference with the Transportation Supervisor and the administrator in charge of Business Operations. - b.
+Immediate suspension without pay until termination recommendation is made.

+MOVING VIOLATIONS WITH A DISTRICT BUS

+A. PROCEDURES:

+A moving violation is defined as follows:

+- a.
+Any citation issued by the responding police agency for improper operation of the school bus.
+Examples:

+- Speeding

+- Following too close

+- Failure to control

+- Left of Center

+- Reckless operation

+B. RESPONSE ACTION: (DISCIPLINARY ACTION MAY INCLUDE BUT NOT BE LIMITED TO THE FOLLOWING):

+1. First preventable accident:

+- a.
+Conference with Transportation Supervisor. - b.
+Formal letter of reprimand placed in employee file. - c.
+Driver placed on probation for one (1) year.

+2. Second preventable accident within three years:

+- a.
+Conference with Transportation Supervisor. - b.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - c.
+Formal letter of reprimand placed in personnel file.

+3. Third preventable accident within three years:

+- a.
+Conference with Transportation Supervisor and the administrator in charge of Business Operations. - b.
+Refinement training will be given by a certified OBI (On Bus Instructor).
+Documentation of training is to be placed in employee's personnel file. - c.
+One (1) Day suspension without pay.

+4. Fourth preventable accident within three years:

+- a.
+Conference with Transportation Supervisor and the administrator in charge of Business Operations. - b.
+Immediate suspension without pay until employment determination is made.

+Appendix D NORTHWEST LOCAL SCHOOL DISTRICT PICK UP LOCATIONS FOR FIELD TRIPS AND ATHLETIC TRIPS under cardinal

+CHS Field Trips: Front of Building

+Athletic Trips: North side of building by football field